Bruce Kamau: Melbourne City

 At the end of the season, after winning the Premiership and Championship with Adelaide United, Kamau joined Melbourne City.
 Kamau made his unofficial City debut in a 4–0 pre-season victory over NPL Victoria side Melbourne Knights FC.

 Western Sydney Wanderers

 On 3 May 2018, Kamau was released by Melbourne City and joined Western Sydney Wanderers.
 The club announced a squad update on 16 October 2020 where Kamau was omitted suggesting his departure from the club, but a month later announced that Kamau had re-signed.
 At the end of his contract, Kamau left the club to take up an opportunity overseas.

-OFI Crete
+OFI

-In July 2021, Kamau joined Greek Super League club OFI Crete on a three-year contract.
+In July 2021, Kamau joined Greek Super League club OFI on a three-year contract.

 Loan to Melbourne Victory

 In February 2023, Kamau was loaned to A-League Men club Melbourne Victory until the end of the 2022–23 A-League Men season.

 Perth Glory

 In August 2023, Perth Glory announced the signing of Kamau ahead of the 2023–24 A-League Men season.